Gibberlings3/Road_To_Discovery_for_SoD/sodrtd/readme.sodrtd.French.txt

 jastey - author, main mod head
 JohnBob - French translation (v0.4 Beta)
-Lauriel - author of component 1, ideas, design help, proofreading English (v0.1 Beta) Machiav�lique - proofreading French (v0.4 Beta)
+Lauriel - author of component 1, ideas, design help, proofreading English (v0.1 Beta) Machiavélique - proofreading French (v0.4 Beta)
 Shai Hulud - German translation (v0.2 Beta)

 Thanks to BioWare, Black Isle and Wizards of the Coast for Baldur's Gate 1, 2 and the Infinity Engine, and BeamDog for the revival of the games including the SoD campaign.